DDDtools/AdvancedScale/README.md

 # ◆ `Advanced Scale` tool - V 1.00

 > Advanced Scale is a bounding box scaling tool for the Unreal Editor.
-Supports `single` and `multiple object` selections, including objects rotated relative to each other.
+Supports `single` and `multiple object selections`, including mirrored objects and objects rotated relative to each other.
 Advanced Scale doesn't modify the default Scale tool.
 It adds a separate scaling tool that changes the position and/or scale of selected objects.
 >
 > <table align="center">